Feyweyter/stub-servers/README.md

 # Stub servers examples

 There are some examples of using stub servers.
+You can find more on https://www.youtube.com/channel/UCY79UvNdT7btJ-9U6hal_Pw

 ## [Mockoon example](https://github.com/Feyweyter/stub-servers/tree/master/Mockoon)
 Main project page: https://mockoon.com/